 Before physically helping the baby learn how to walk, you need to set up space for your baby to easy and safe walking.
 First of all, clear the floor and remove things that can cause a tripping hazard for your baby.
 For the safety of the baby, move the fragile decoration items to somewhere else.

 If you find it difficult to remove the things from the entire house, close the tricky rooms to create a safe space free from any danger or tripping hazard.
+If you are in a house with stair, do remember to put on a stair gate for babies.
 This babyproofing can add confidence in both of you to achieve the milestone without facing any injury.

 You do not need to invest in shoes for your baby to learn to walk.
 Let your baby experience the barefoot sensation while walking.
 Studies show that most babies are flat-footed when they start walking because of the underdevelopment of bones, muscles, and ligaments.